alan-turing-institute/uatk-aspics/docs/usage_guide.md

 ## Running the simulation

-You first need to generate a synthetic population `.pb` file using [SPC](https://github.com/dabreegster/spc).
+You first need to download or generate a synthetic population `.pb` file using [SPC](https://github.com/alan-turing-institute/uatk-spc).

 Convert the synthetic population file to a snapshot: